Socializing Your Puppy or Adult Dog To Get Along With The World

 I explain the details of socializing your dog with strangers, children, and other animals.
 Most importantly, I tell you how to respond if he acts inappropriately.
 My respect-based training book that includes this valuable chapter is called Teach Your Dog 100 English Words.

-It's available for instant download or as a printed book.
+It's available for both instant download or as a printed book.
 You can read all about it here.